AliSajid/AliSajid.github.io/content/posts/the_weeping_angels.md

 {{< /center-quote >}}

 [^1]: The _real_ world being in quotes here because what is really _real_ anyway?

-[^2]: The namesake of the trope, _I have no mouth and I must scream_ is a short story by Harlan Ellison that is a must read for anyone who is interested in the sci-fi, horror or speculative fiction.
+[^2]: The namesake of the trope, _I have no mouth and I must scream_ is a short story by Harlan Ellison that is a must-read for anyone who is interested in the sci-fi, horror or speculative fiction.
 I shall not spoil it here, but it is a story that is worth reading.

 [^3]: That's definitely a topic for another post.

-[^4]: The word _monster_ is in italics here because with all the superficial veneer of good versus evil in Doctor Who, the how is surprisingly complex and even the worst monsters in there are not always cartoonishly evil and beyond redemption.
+[^4]: The word _monster_ is in italics here because with all the superficial veneer of good versus evil in Doctor Who, the _how_ is surprisingly complex, and even the worst monsters in there are not always cartoonishly evil and beyond redemption.